 What is the Definition or Meaning of OTA and its relevance to the Hospitality Industry?

-OTAs stand for Online Travel Agency or Online Travel Agents.
-In general Online Travel Agents are third party internet / online bookings or reselling sites which primarily sells hotel rooms, tours, flight tickets, car rentals, vacations, cruise, local experiences etc.
+OTAs stand for Online Travel Agencies or Online Travel Agents.
+In general Online Travel Agents are third-party internet / online bookings or reselling sites that primarily sell hotel rooms, tours, flight tickets, car rentals, vacations, cruises, local experiences, etc.

-They cover virtually every aspect of researching, planning, and booking travel, from choosing the best aeroplane seat to reading personal travel reviews of hotels, to planning what to do in a destination once you arrive.
+They cover virtually every aspect of researching, planning, and booking travel, from choosing the best airplane seat to reading personal travel reviews of hotels to planning what to do in a destination once you arrive.

-As the use of the internet had increased many times over the years a large number of consumer-oriented systems like OTA have become available right in the guests mobile or any devices that have access to the internet.
+As the use of the internet has increased many times over the years a large number of consumer-oriented systems like OTA have become available right on the guest’s mobile or any devices that have access to the internet.

 Examples of Major OTAs - Online Travel Agency are: